 Retreat to the Pool and Spa

-The Delano Hotel and Mandalay Bay Hotel are both properties of MGM Resorts International and are connected by corridors so guests of the Delano Hotel have all the same access as Mandalay Bay guests to the impressive medley of swimming pool options, including the lazy river and wave pool.
+The Delano Las Vegas and Mandalay Bay are both properties of MGM Resorts International and are connected by corridors so guests of the Delano Hotel have all the same access as Mandalay Bay guests to the impressive medley of swimming pool options, including the lazy river and wave pool.

 But Delano guests have exclusive access to the Beach Club, a private pool area within the larger pool complex that doesn’t allow smoking.
 For $30, guests can purchase a day pass to the resort’s Bathhouse Spa to take advantage of the eucalyptus steam room, cold plunge pool, sauna, and relaxation room.
 Non-guests can access the spa by purchasing a treatment.